 Health and Social Care

 The importance of the growing health and social care sector is due to the growing number of people with complex health and social care needs, both in Scotland and internationally.
-This is reflected in the quality of teaching, training and consultancy delivered by Perth College UHI.
+This is reflected in the quality of teaching, training and consultancy delivered by UHI Perth.

 Courses for school pupils